 7.12.1.
 System Management must provide a report to the IMO once every three months on the performance of the market with respect to the dispatch process.
 This report must include details of:

-(a) the incidence and extent of issuance of System Instructions or Dispatch Instructions;
+(a) the incidence and extent of issuance of Operating Instructions or Dispatch Instructions;

-(b) the incidence and extent of non-compliance with System Instructions or Dispatch Instructions; (c) the incidence and extent of transmission constraints;
+(b) the incidence and extent of non-compliance with Operating Instructions or Dispatch Instructions;

+(bA) the incidence and reasons for the issuance of Dispatch Instructions to Balancing Facilities Out of Merit;

+(c) the incidence and extent of transmission constraints;

 (d) the incidence and extent of shortfalls in Ancillary Services, involuntary curtailment of load, High Risk Operating States and Emergency Operating States, together with: